How to Lower Customer Acquisition Cost (And make customers more valuable).

 Related Watch: Are you spending enough to acquire new customers?
 Use your allowable CAC to find out for sure.

-Social media marketing is a powerful tool you can use to cut marketing expenses and lower your CAC.
-Not only can you focus customer engagement to learn more about their personas and create economical targeted ads, but you can have your customers do the selling for you.
+Not only can you focus customer engagement data to learn more about their personas and create economical targeted ads, but you can have your customers do the selling for you.
 A good word-of-mouth (WOM) strategy is one of the best (and cheapest) acquisition tools you can implement.
 A couple of ways to strengthen your WOM strategy:

 Remember, lowering your CAC does not happen overnight and it pays to continue to track it.
 Impress your investors as your customers become more profitable and less costly to your business.